-A lot of couples can go into their wedding photography planning thinking, I don’t really need engagement photos.
+A lot of couples can go into their wedding planning thinking, I don’t really need engagement photos.
 Or they just wonder what the point of an engagement shoot is.
 Here are a few quick, but really important reasons you should definitely take advantage of an engagement session with your photographer.

 Be more comfortable and confident with your photographer on your wedding day.

 If possible, I suggest doing engagement photos with the photographer who is also shooting your wedding, why?
 The biggest reason to do an engagement session, to me, is to get to know your photographer and vice versa.
 Get to know their personality, how they shoot and just bond a little before they show up on your wedding day.
-As a photographer I get just as much value from our session.
+As a photographer, I get just as much value from our session.
 I get to see how you interact as a couple and how much guidance you need or want.
 I get to see what makes you laugh and makes you more comfortable.
 Also, I just get to bond with you both, so that when I show up on your wedding day it’s not the first time we are interacting.
 I don’t want to be the only stranger in the room.
-All of these things make it easier for us to just jump right in to the good stuff on your big day.
+All of these things make it easier for us to just jump right into the good stuff on your big day.
 It’s also the reason all of my wedding packages include a complimentary engagement session, they help me just as much as they help you!

 Surprise, you ARE photogenic and not that awkward in front of the camera.

 Everyone I shoot with starts off saying how awkward they are in front of the camera.
 Unless you’re an actual model, being engaged is probably the first time you’re having professional photos taken since… senior photos?!
 So, along the same lines as above, an engagement shoot can instill a lot more trust and confidence in your photographer, and yourselves, on your wedding day.
 Now that you’ve seen the images you can breathe a little because, surprise, you ARE photogenic and not that awkward.
 You can also give feedback to your photographer as to which photos were your favorite from the session.
 This is the best way to squash those nerves early.
 So come time for your wedding portraits you aren’t worried that your photographer doesn’t know what angles you like best or that you’re going to look silly when you laugh.
 My engagement sessions are usually around 2 hours long.
 We have lots of time to shoot a bunch of variety, in a relaxed way.
-Consider it a warm up for your wedding day, when you usually have a much shorter timeline for portraits.
-As a team we’ll already know what works for you as a couple and we’ll be able to make the most of that part of your day!
+Consider it a warm-up for your wedding day, when you usually have a much shorter timeline for portraits.
+As a team, we’ll already know what works for you as a couple and we’ll be able to make the most of that part of your day!

 Celebrate and reconnect during the sometimes stressful wedding planning process.

 A lot of photographers offer discounts on engagement shoots when booked with a wedding.
-And some, myself included, even offer them complimentary with the package.
+And some, myself included, even offer them complementary with the package.
 So really, there is no good reason not to do it right?

 Right.
 Glad we talked.